akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 “The King hunts in Rockingham Forest.”

-He held the *writ* high, the wax seal catching the morning light.
+He held the *writ* high, its wax seal catching the morning light.
 Rockingham was the King's forest, and the King’s forest had its own laws.
 A man might lose a hand for taking the King’s deer, yet a king might take from a man without apology.
 Under the right of *purveyance*, landholders such as Harold were expected to provide food and supplies whenever the royal court moved through the shire.)

 “This holding shall render its service: two feathered arrows and a fowl for His Majesty’s table.”